-The hardware part of the TOE is identified by M7794 A11.
+The hardware part of the TOE is identified by M7791.
 Another characteristic of the TOE are the chip identification data.
 These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
-This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, and firmware.
-Thereby, the exact and clear identification of any product with its exact configuration of this TOE is given.
-Additionally, dedicated RMS functions [16], chapter 8.21, allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking of the NVM.
+This GCIM outputs amongst others a chip identifier byte, design step, firmware identifier, metal configuration identifier, temperature range and system frequency.
+Additionally, dedicated RMS functions [14, chapter 8.16] allow a customer to extract the present hardware configuration.